Goldenugget/token-wizard/README.md

 ### **_Attention_!**

-#### This repository is [no longer supported by the POA Network](https://medium.com/poa-network/farewell-token-wizard-2-0-time-to-reprioritize-8cbd7319a97b).
-Use at your own discretion.

 _A Quote_

 > ICO tools should be available for non-coders for free.
 Raising funds from a crowd is our basic human right.